lukkiddd/lukkiddd.github.io/_notes/Public/Beyond accuracy - evaluating recommender systems by coverage and serendipity.md

 - Catalog coverage usually decreases as a function of accuracy
 - Not every increase in coverage leads to serendipity
-- Increase in seredipity will lead to higher catalog coverage
+- Increase in serendipity will lead to higher catalog coverage
-- Increase in accuracy leads to less of serendipity
+- Increase in accuracy leads to less serendipity
-- Increasing serendipity might negatively impact accuracy
+- Increasing serendipity might negatively impact the accuracy

 ---